China's president arrives in Seattle to meet tech titans, start U.S. visit

 In downtown Seattle, about 100 people - both for and against Xi's presence - gathered peacefully outside the Westin hotel.
 Protesters representing Falun Gong, a religious group that says it is repressed in China, held placards, while well-wishers waved Chinese and U.S. flags and large red cloth signs that read "Hello President Xi" in Chinese characters.

-Xi is due to make a policy speech at a banquet at the hotel in the evening in the company of Microsoft Corp co-founder Bill Gates, the chief executives of Boeing Co and Starbucks Corp and other local luminaries.
+Xi is due to make a policy speech at a banquet at the hotel in the evening in the company of Microsoft Corp (MSFT.O) co-founder Bill Gates, the chief executives of Boeing Co (BA.N) and Starbucks Corp (SBUX.O) and other local luminaries.

 The Chinese leader's visit to Seattle, which he called "America's gateway to Asia" in prepared remarks upon his arrival, comes at a delicate time in U.S.-China relations.